multiversx/mx-sdk-js-core/cookbook/cookbook.md

 ### Estimating the Gas Limit for Transactions
 Additionally, when creating transaction factories or controllers, we can pass an additional argument, a **gas limit estimator**.
-This gas estimator, simulates the transaction before being sent and computes the `gasLimit` that it will require.
+This gas estimator simulates the transaction before being sent and computes the `gasLimit` that it will require.
-The `GasLimitEstimator` can be initiated with a multiplier, so that the estimated value will be multiplied by the specified value.
+The `GasLimitEstimator` can be initialized with a multiplier, so that the estimated value will be multiplied by the specified value.
 The gas limit estimator can be provided to any factory or controller available.
 Let's see how we can create a `GasLimitEstimator` and use it.

 ```js